 Non Standard Measurement Activities {Our Secret Weapon!}

-Non Standard Measurement activities help kids to really learn about measuring.
+Non-Standard Measurement activities help kids to really learn about measuring.
 But it needs to be done properly or your kids won’t get it!
 Read on to get our Secret Weapon for teaching non-standard measuring.

 There’s a handy FREE Measurement Cheat Sheet to print at the end of the post too.
 Perfect for your teaching numeracy toolkit!